Caudal Injections Specialist in Frisco, TX and Fort Worth, TX

 Each patient’s pain and issues are not similar.
 Our physician may order up to three epidural injections spaced around two to four weeks after.
 If your physician suggests you need a repeat injection or what is also known as a maintenance injection, and this will depend on the results and response the patient sees after their first initial injection.
 If they receive another injection, it is to help obtain prime relief from the caudal.

-The a caudal injection is done to treat nerve pain and inflammation.
+The caudal injection is done to treat nerve pain and inflammation.
 A few of the main causes of nerve pain and inflammation in the body may include:

 • Spinal canal stenosis